davidjbradshaw/iframe-resizer/README.md

 Alternatively you can set the `heightCalculationMethod` option to **scroll**.
 This will change how the iFrame calculates its height; however, it does have some side effects that are discussed in the options section.

 ###IFrame not detecting CSS resize events
 If your page resizes via CSS `:hover` events, these won't be detect by default.
-Their are two options to work around this; the simple solution is to set the `inteval` option to **-32** and have the iFrame pole for changes in it's size.
+Their are two options to work around this; the simple solution is to set the `interval` option to **-32** and have the iFrame pole for changes in it's size.
 This has the down side of creating a small CPU overhead.

 The more complex solution is to create `mouseover` and `mouseout` event listeners on the elements that are resized via CSS and have these events call the `parentIFrame.size()` method.
 With jQuery this can be done as follows.